My Favourite Bond

 Licence to Kill

-Released in 1989, the year I was born, Licence to Kill is my pick for the best Bond film ever made.
-It gives you everything you could want:
+Released in 1989, the year I was born, Licence to Kill is my pick for the best Bond film.

-- The stunts → insane practical action.
+- The Stunts → insane practical action.
 Tankers on two wheels.
 Planes dragged across runways.
-Explosions that still hold up today.
+Explosions that still hold up.

-- The villain → Franz Sanchez (Robert Davi).
-Not a world-ending cartoon, but a cartel boss.
-Ruthless, believable, terrifying because he feels real.
+- The Villain → Franz Sanchez (Robert Davi).
+Not a world-ending cartoon villain, just a cartel boss.
+Ruthless and believable.

-- The henchman → Benicio del Toro as Dario.
-Sadistic, young, and stylish.
-Easily one of the best henchmen in the series.
+- The Henchman → Benicio del Toro as Dario.
+Sadistic, stylish, and memorable.
+One of the best henchmen in the series.

-- The Bond girls → Two very different sides.
-Pam Bouvier, the ex-CIA ally who can handle herself.
-Lupe Lamora, Sanchez’s mistress, glamorous but stuck in a cage of her own.
-It gives the film balance, and they both matter to the story.
+- The Bond Girls → Pam Bouvier, the ex-CIA pilot who can handle herself, and Lupe Lamora, Sanchez’s mistress trapped in his world.
+Both actually matter to the story.

-- Q in the field → Desmond Llewelyn finally gets out of the lab and into the action.
-Watching him alongside Dalton is a highlight.
+- Q in the Field → Desmond Llewelyn finally leaves the lab and joins Bond.
+One of the best parts of the film.

-The only classic piece missing is the Aston Martin, but The Living Daylights already gave Dalton his car showcase.
+The only classic piece missing is the Aston Martin, but The Living Daylights already gave Dalton his car moment.

 The Music

-The score was written by Michael Kamen, the man behind Die Hard and Lethal Weapon.
-That’s why the action lands with the same punch as those films.
+The score was written by Michael Kamen, the composer behind Die Hard and Lethal Weapon.
+That’s why the action scenes hit with the same energy as those films.

 Why Dalton Works For Me